qgis/QGIS-Documentation/user_guide/introduction/features_at_a_glance.rst

 Starting and Stopping QGIS
 ===========================

-In Section `samplesession`_ you already learned how to start QGIS.
+In Section :ref:`samplesession` you already learned how to start QGIS.
 We will repeat this here and you will see that QGIS also provides further command line options.

 * |nix| Assuming that QGIS is installed in the PATH, you can start QGIS